PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-08 12:14:59
+Last updated: 2024-04-08 12:15:33
-Random Quote: One of the 24 similarities between women and fish are they're both attracted to shiny objects. - Barney Stinson
+Random Quote: America, Freddie.
+They've already had their revolution, you won't have to bother. - Ada Thorne